Apple Cinnamon Muffins

 Soft apple muffins loaded with cinnamon flavor and a buttery streusel baked on top.
 These are delicious warm or served the next day since they are so tender.

-When you’re looking for a quick breakfast or after school snack during the fall season, Apple Cinnamon Muffins are the way to go.
+When you’re looking for a quick breakfast or after school snack during the fall season, easy Apple Cinnamon Muffins are the way to go.
 I took the apple bread that you know and love and turned it into a muffin complete with a sugar streusel baked on top.

-Why you’ll love this muffin recipe:
+Why you’ll love this apple cinnamon muffin recipe:

-- 100% homemade
+• 100% homemade

-- Extra moist and tender
+• Extra moist and tender with warm cinnamon flavor

-- Loaded with fresh apples inside
+• Loaded with fresh apples inside

-What kind of apples are best for muffins?
+What types of apples are best for muffins?

-Normally I like to use Granny Smith apples in baking because they are tart and don’t get mushy while baking.
-However, these muffins are in the oven for less than 20 minutes so if you use Granny Smith, they may still be a little firm.
-My family prefers softer apples in muffins, so I used Gala apples.
-They bake up nice and soft in the muffins so the texture of the apple matched better with the soft muffins.
+Normally I like to use Granny Smith apples in apple pie because they are tart and don’t get mushy while baking.
+However, these muffins are in the oven for less than 20 minutes so if you use Granny Smith, the chunks of apples may still be a little firm.

 How to Make Apple Cinnamon Muffins

-- Preheat the oven to 425 degrees Fahrenheit.
+• Preheat the oven to 425 degrees Fahrenheit.

-- Make the crumble by mixing together the flour, sugar and butter in a small bowl.
+• Make the crumble by mixing together the flour, sugar and butter in a small bowl.
 Don’t overmix this.
 It’s ok if it is a little floury.
 This mixture will be crumbly.

 Why start the oven high and then lower it?
 It helps get a nice quick rise on the muffins.
 Then they continue to cook at a lower temperature.